-On the video above videographer Bart Johnson looks at two shotguns side by side – the (relatively) new Aputure Deity and the tried and true Sennhesier MKH-416.
+On the video above videographer, Bart Johnson looks at two shotguns side by side – the (relatively) new Aputure Deity and the tried and true Sennheiser MKH-416.

-Finding a mic that can do more or less the same job, be as robust (if not more) and cost significantly less is an ambitious goal.
+Finding a mic that can do more or less the same job, be as robust (if not more), and cost significantly less is an ambitious goal.
 Aputure decided to take on the challenge and created the Deity.
-Although it has a different pick up pattern (super cardioid polar pattern) which is a bit wider and more forgiving than the Sennhesier which is more directional pick up pattern (but has a risk of loosing some sound if the mic is not exactly pointed at the sound source).
+Although it has a different pick-up pattern (super-cardioid polar pattern) which is a bit wider and more forgiving than the Sennheiser which is a more directional pick-up pattern (but has a risk of losing some sound if the mic is not exactly pointed at the sound source).

-Johnson does a few test in the studio to test both mics in optimal conditions and the results show that the Aputure is very similar to the Sennhesier in terms of sound quality (although it does bring in more low end sounds).
-For a full kit costing $430 including a a few extra goodies and a hard case it less than half the price of the Sennhesier alone.
+Johnson does a few tests in the studio to test both mics in optimal conditions and the results show that the Aputure is very similar to the Sennheiser in terms of sound quality (although it does bring in more low-end sounds).
+For a full kit costing $430 including a few extra goodies and a hard case it less than half the price of the Sennheiser alone.

 This isn’t the first time that we have looked at the Aputure Deity here.
 Curtis Judd has been testing this mic on its own and as part of a 5 mic comparison and we have published both videos here on LensVid.

 On LensVid we have a very extensive section devoted to sound recording for video productions which covers both equipment and techniques here on LensVid as well as a channel dedicated to photography gear guides.